nasa/AppEEARS-QGIS-Plugin/doc/development.md

 ## Project Structure

+- `AppEEARS` - The actual installable QGIS plugin; this whole folder is what gets copied/symlinked into a QGIS plugins directory or packaged into a release zip.
   - `__init__.py` - Entry point that QGIS uses for the plugin.
+  - `metadata.txt` - Plugin metadata read by QGIS's plugin manager.
   - `plugin` - Contains the source for the app; it is a Python package.
     - `test` - Contains all unit tests.
   - `assets` - Contains all assets used by the app, including it's icon file.
   - `i18n` - Used for any translations.
 - `run_unit_tests.sh` - Shell script for executing the unit tests.
 - `doc` - Contains support documentation
 - `.devcontainer` - Files for supporting development via Docker containers with the VSCode IDE.